-Medicare includes several parts, each of which provides coverage for specific medical needs.
+Medicare contains several parts, each of which provides coverage for specific medical needs.
 Original Medicare includes Part A (hospital coverage), Part B (medical coverage), and Part D (prescription medication coverage).
 Medicare Part C is known as Medicare Advantage.

 As we mentioned above, an individual who qualifies for Medicare if he or she is 65 or older.
 Younger individuals can qualify for Medicare if they are permanently disabled or diagnosed with end-stage renal disease.